ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+knowed It wns conlln,&quot;

+&quot;Why, that was not very crcdltublo to
+your courage,&quot;
+&quot;Massnh, wah wasn&#x27;t In my Hun.
+Cook In
+wero my perfesshln.&quot;
+&quot;Well, but had you no regard for your
+teputallonr&quot;
+&quot;Yes, sir; but reputation&#x27;s ituftln what­
+ever to mo by do sldu nt life.&quot;
+&quot;Do you consider your life worth more
+than other people&#x27;s J&quot;
+&quot;Wuth more to me, snh.&quot;
+&quot;Then you must valuo It very highly.&quot;
 &quot;I docs, sah, mote dan all dls world,
 nio&#x27;nh dan 1,000,000, for what am dat to a
 man wld do href out&#x27;u hlmsulf t Preserva­